ofstudio/voxify/README.md

 - Add episodes to your personal RSS podcast feed
 - Make the content accessible through any podcast player

-The bot maintains a personal RSS feed for each user, allowing you to build a custom podcast library from diverse video sources.
+The bot maintains a single RSS feed for your deployment, collecting episodes from the allowed users you configure.
 Perfect for listening to educational content, tech talks, interviews, or any video content during commutes, workouts, or while multitasking.

 ## Usage